Sv443-Network/JokeAPI/dev/docs/endpoints.md

 <!-- #MARKER Endpoint Types -->

 ## Endpoint Types:
-### Data:
+### Data Endpoints:
 Data endpoints only return data, they don't accept it.
 They are the most common type of endpoint.

+The base class of data endpoints is `Endpoint`, located at [`./src/classes/Endpoint.js`](../../src/classes/Endpoint.js)
+Inheritance is as follows: `Endpoint -> <Xyz>`

 <br>

-### Filter Component:
+### Filter Component Endpoints:
 Filter component endpoints are also data endpoints, since they don't accept any submitted data.
 Filter components are the different components that are used to filter out jokes.
 See [this section](./home.md#filter-components) for a better explanation.

+The base class of filter component endpoints is `FilterComponentEndpoint`, located at [`./src/classes/FilterComponentEndpoint.js`](../../src/classes/FilterComponentEndpoint.js)
+Inheritance is as follows: `Endpoint -> FilterComponentEndpoint -> <Xyz>`

 <br>

-### Submission:
+### Submission Endpoints:
-A submission endpoint usually accepts data.
+A submission endpoint usually accepts data in some way or another.
+Usually, data can be transferred with the explicit request body.
+But implicit data like headers could also be used.
-What it does with said data is up to the specific endpoint.
+What is done with said data is up to the implementation in the endpoint's class.

+The base class of submission endpoints is `SubmissionEndpoint`, located at [`./src/classes/SubmissionEndpoint.js`](../../src/classes/SubmissionEndpoint.js)
+Inheritance is as follows: `Endpoint -> SubmissionEndpoint -> <Xyz>`

 <br><br><br>
 <!-- #MARKER Endpoint List -->